hwchw316/stocksapp_hwchw316-/README.md

 ## Bugs
 1. thousand seperator only works when there is an initial value at the start.
 2. api is limited to a certain number of calls per day
+3. local storage saving value as blanks will crash the system

 ## Yet to implement
 1. a login page with authentication for user to enter and store their data